Elementarc/nord-cloud/readme.md

 4. Update the `deploy` script in your `package.json` file to execute the `gcloud` command with the appropriate parameters: `gcloud app deploy --service-account=SERVICE_ACCOUNT_MAIL --project=PROJECT_ID`.

+5. Run the script
+   `npm run deploy`
-5. Choose a region to deploy your application.
+6. Choose a region to deploy your application.
 Once deployment is complete, you can visit the public URL to access your application.